UNION COUNCIL NO. 8, I.F.P.T.E., AFL-CIO

 Clark Police Department Public Safety Communication Operators hired prior to December 31st, of a calendar year shall be entitled to one (1) 10.75-hour sick day for each full month of service with a maximum of eight (8) 10.75-hour sick days.
 Thereafter, the Clark Police Department Public Safety Communication Operators shall be entitled to eleven (11) sick days per year.
 (Accumulated sick leave days on file at the implementation of this portion of the contract (1/1/97) shall be converted to hours and divided by 10.75 to reflect the shift adjustment.)

-The employee or a member of his family must telephone Police Headquarters or other individual designated by the Department Head at least an hour before the employee’s starting time to advise that the employee cannot report to work.
-This practice shall be followed each day through the fifth (5th) day, at which time a doctor’s certificate on forms provided by the Business Administrator will be required together with a statement from the doctor as to the expected length of time the absence will continue.
+The employee or a member of his family must telephone Police Headquarters or any other individual designated by the Department Head at least an hour before the employee’s starting time to advise that the employee cannot report to work.
+This practice shall be followed each day through the third (3rd) day, at which time a doctor’s certificate on forms provided by the Business Administrator will be required together with a statement from the doctor as to the expected length of time the absence will continue.

 During a period of disability employees may elect, if they so desire, to first utilize al or any part of their accumulated sick leave.
 In the absence of such elections, leaves of absence provided by this Article will not affect in any manner whatsoever the accumulated sick leave of the disabled employee.